 Growing Your Business When You Stop Self-Sabotaging

-When you can identify the signs of a leadership crash, you will be able to stop self-sabotaging behaviour and improve as a digital agency owner.
-In order to build as an agency owner and grow your business, you need to be able to recognise other issues within your agency that needs your attention.
+When you can identify the signs of a leadership crash, you will be able to stop self-sabotaging behavior and improve as a digital agency owner.
+In order to build as an agency owner and grow your business, you need to be able to recognize other issues within your agency that needs your attention.

 Look for weak spots in your business and then think of how you can fix them.
-No matter what challenge your agency is facing, I can help you get through all of it.
+No matter what challenges your agency is facing, I can help you get through all of it.

 Growing your agency can be a major struggle for any agency owner and I can show from knowing when it’s time to hire a sales manager or expand your sales team, creating a process for performance-based pricing which can be the best pricing strategy for your business and learning how to keep your big name clients happy.